strangedevice/TANGIBLE-PROJECT/README.md

 When experimenting with analog...
 A

-This is a basic physical built potentiometer and light dependent resistor
+This is a basic physical built potentiometer and light dependent resistor:

 Here is a physical circuit of a light dependent resistor: